Kári Stefánsson

-Kári Stefánsson (or Kari Stefansson; born 6 April 1949) is an Icelandic neurologist and founder and CEO of Reykjavik-based biopharmaceutical company deCODE genetics.
+Kári Stefánsson (born 6 April 1949) is an Icelandic neurologist and founder and CEO of Reykjavík-based biopharmaceutical company deCODE genetics.
 In Iceland he has pioneered the use of population-scale genetics to understand variation in the sequence of the human genome.
 His work has focused on how genomic diversity is generated and on the discovery of sequence variants impacting susceptibility to common diseases.
 This population approach has served as a model for national genome projects around the world and contributed to the realization of several aspects of precision medicine.

 Biography

-Kari Stefansson was born in 1949 in Reykjavik, Iceland.
+Kari Stefansson was born in 1949 in Reykjavík, Iceland.
 He was the second youngest of the five children of Sólveig Halldórsdóttir and Stefán Jónsson, a radio personality, writer and democratic socialist member of parliament.
 He completed his secondary education at Reykjavik Junior College and received his M.D. in 1976 and his Dr. med. in 1986 from the University of Iceland.
 He was married to Valgerður Ólafsdóttir from 1970 until her death on 11 November 2021.
 In June 2012, his daughter, Sólveig "Sóla" Káradóttir, married Dhani Harrison, son of the late George Harrison and his wife, Olivia Harrison.
 Stefansson says that he owes much to his brother, who suffers from schizophrenia.
 He initially thought of becoming a writer, and attests to being a voracious reader.
 His favorite author is Isaac Bashevis Singer.

 Academic career

 Following his internship at the National Hospital of Iceland, he went to the University of Chicago to work under Barry Arnason (coincidentally a Canadian of Icelandic descent).
 There he completed residencies in neurology and neuropathology, and in 1983 joined the faculty.
 In 1993 he was appointed professor of neurology, neuropathology and neuroscience at Harvard University and division chief of neuropathology at Boston's Beth Israel Hospital.
 While in Boston, he and his colleague Jeffrey Gulcher decided to return to Iceland to perform genetic studies to determine multiple sclerosis risk.
-Stefansson resigned both positions in 1997 after founding deCODE and moving back to Reykjavik.
+Stefansson resigned both positions in 1997 after founding deCODE and moving back to Reykjavík.
 Since 2010, he has held a professorship in medicine at the University of Iceland.
 He is a board-certified neurologist and neuropathologist in both Iceland and the US.